Skip to content

 Progressive supranuclear palsy

-Progressive supranuclear palsy (PSP) is another FTD disorder that like corticobasal syndrome, the first symptoms to develop affect movement.
+Progressive supranuclear palsy (PSP) is another FTD disorder that, like in corticobasal syndrome, the first symptoms to develop affect movement.
 These disorders are sometimes called atypical Parkinsonism because of movement difficulties.
-These difficulties include problems with walking or balance, with voluntary eye movement (for example, moving eyes downward/vertically, called supranuclear gaze palsy), rigidity as well as problems with swallowing and eating.
+These difficulties include problems with walking or balance, with voluntary eye movement (e.g., moving eyes downward/vertically, called ‘supranuclear gaze palsy’), rigidity and problems with swallowing and eating.
 As the disease progresses, people with PSP also experience language difficulties and have symptoms similar to individuals with bvFTD or PPA.